 Watch the accompanying fabrication video to see the process in action.

-OFET schematic exploded dimensions of ofet substrate
+dimensions of ofet substrate

 Schematic of the different layers of a finished device (top), and a plan view of the active part of an individual OFET (bottom).

-In the fabrication example below, the materials are all processed from solution with P3HT used as the organic semiconductor, PMMA as the gate insulator and PEDOT:PSS as the gate.
-As such, transistors can be fabricated in a matter of minutes once solutions have been prepared and the substrates have been cleaned.
+In the fabrication example described above, the materials are all processed from solution with P3HT used as the organic semiconductor, PMMA as the gate insulator and PEDOT:PSS as the gate.
+Transistors are fabricated in a matter of minutes once solutions have been prepared and the substrates have been cleaned.
+However, these substrates also compatible with other material systems and deposition techniques.

 Cleaning